Buyer’s Home Inspection

 Visual Mold Assessment

 Most home inspectors will not utter the word “mold”.
 They don’t want anything to do with it, and they are not certified to identify it.
 Most importantly they do not carry insurance for mold since it is an add-on to most E&O policies.
 They are therefore discouraged by their insurance company from discussing possible mold conditions.
-This is a huge disadvantage for the home buyer.
+This is a huge disadvantage for you.

 All of our inspectors are certified mold inspectors.
-When we perform a home inspection, we will tell our clients about conditions that are conducive to mold growth, or even the presence of apparent mold, included with our home inspection at no additional charge (a $300 value).
-If there are signs or conditions that could contribute to mold, our clients have the option to have testing performed right on the spot.
-For a small charge per sample (to cover the cost of lab fees and supplies), we will collect the appropriate number and type of samples needed to determine the presence or absence of mold*.
+When we perform a home inspection, we will tell you about conditions that are conducive to mold growth – included with our home inspection at no additional charge (a $300 – $600 value).
+If there are conditions that could contribute to mold, you will have the option to schedule a follow-up appointment for testing at a discounted price.
+For a small fee plus per sample fee (to cover the cost of lab fees and supplies), we will collect the appropriate number and type of samples needed to determine the presence or absence of mold* in the living space.

 Cancelled Escrow Protection©